 The programme committee will select the workshop presentations from submitted proposals, which may take the form either of a two page abstract or of a longer (published or unpublished) paper describing completed work.

-Authors are invited to submit their contribution.
+Authors are invited to submit their contribution by April 15, 2018.
 Abstracts must be written in English and be submitted as a single PDF file at EasyChair.

 Submissions will undergo a lightweight review process and will be judged on originality, relevance, interest and clarity.
 Submission should describe novel works or works that have already appeared elsewhere but that can stimulate the discussion between different communities at the workshop.